XO sauce is the most valuable Cantonese condiment, with various umami flavors concentrated from dried scallops, Jinhua ham, and dried shrimps.

 - The oil has a rich flavor.
 Therefore, you do not need extra oil for cooking or flavoring any dishes if the recipe includes XO sauce.

 Here are the steps:

-- Place the oil in a wok or a large skillet.
+- Place the oil in a large wok or a large skillet and bring it to medium-high heat, about 150°C/300°F.

-- Heat the oil to about 150°C/300°F. Since the scallop, shrimp, and onions contain water, there will be plenty of bubbles created, and the level of oil will rise rapidly the moment you add them into the hot oil.
-Therefore, it is essential to use moderate heat to prevent the oil from swelling and overflow from the wok.
+- Since the scallops, shrimp, and onions contain water, there will be plenty of bubbles created, and the level of oil will rise rapidly the moment you add them into the hot oil.
+Therefore, it is essential to reduce to moderate heat if the oil swells and overflow from the wok.